Skip to main content

 When the Albany Paranormal Research Society has visited a place more than once, you know the chances are good that ghosts are lurking.
 The Batcheller Mansion Inn’s stunning architecture nearly takes your breath away; their website describes the style as “high Victorian Eclecticism combining French Renaissance Revival, Italianate, and Egyptian influences.”

 The three-floor inn was constructed in 1873 at a cost of $100,000, and was intended as a home for George Sherman Batcheller.
 Although the mansion was sold out of the Batcheller family in 1916, some believe their spirit forms still reside there.
-Guests have reported feeling strange presences in the rooms, particularly the Kate Batcheller room (George’s daughter), where mysterious orbs and moving objects have been reported.

-The Batcheller Mansion Inn serves as a bed and breakfast today, so if you’re interested in checking it out for yourself, consider making a night of your self-guided haunted history trail and book a room - if you dare!
+The Batcheller Mansion Inn serves as a bed and breakfast today, so if you’re interested in checking it out for yourself, consider making a night of your self-guided haunted history tour and book a room - if you dare!
 Otherwise, it’s onto more Saratoga Springs historical and haunted places.

 Directions to the next stop: (Note, the next two stops are walkable from the Batcheller Mansion Inn, if you’d like to park near Congress Park and walk.
 Otherwise, proceed on for driving directions.)
 Continue on Whitney Place after passing the Batcheller Mansion Inn on your left and take a sharp left onto Circular Street, then a right onto Broadway.
 Congress Park will be on your right, and you can park on the street or keep going straight, take a right on Spring Street, and park in the Putnam Street Parking Deck that will be on your left.
 The Canfield Casino is in the center of the park.